boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-rate-policy-discovery.md

 Whether host-to-network, network-to-host, or both policies are returned in an NRLP is deployment specific.
 All these combinations are supported in this document.
 Also, the design supports returning one more NRLP instances for a given traffic direction.

-Applications will have access to all available NRLPs and will, thus, adjust their behavior as a function of scope and traffic category indicated in a policy (all traffic, for example).
-An application that couples multiple flow types will adjust each flow type to be consistent with the specific policy for the relevant traffic category.
-Likewise, a host with multiple network attachments may use the discovered NRLPs to decide how to distribute its flows over these etwork attachments (prefer an etwork attachment to place an application session, migrate connection, etc.).
-That's said, this document does not make any recommendation about how a receiving host uses the discovered policy.
+Applications will have access to all available NRLPs and will, thus, adjust their behavior as a function of scope and traffic category indicated in a policy.
+Likewise, a host with multiple network attachments may use the discovered NRLPs to decide how to distribute its flows over these network attachments (prefer a network attachment to place an application session, migrate connection, etc.).
+That's said, this document does not make any recommendation about how a receiving host uses the discovered policies.

 Networks that advertize NLRPs are likely to maintain the policing in place within the network because of the trust model (hosts are not considered as trusted devices).
-Per-subscriber rate-limit policies are generally recommended to protect nodes against Denial of Service (DoS) attacks (e.g., {{Section 9.3 of ?RFC8803}} or {{Section 8 of ?I-D.ietf-masque-quic-proxy}}).
+Per-subscriber rate-limit policies are generally recommended to protect nodes against Denial of Service (DoS) attacks (e.g., {{Section 9.3 of ?RFC8803}}).
 Discussion about conditions under which such a trust model can be relaxed is out of scope of this document.

 This document does not assume nor preclude that other mechanisms, e.g., Low Latency, Low Loss, and Scalable Throughput (L4S) {{?RFC9330}}, are enabled in a bottleneck link.
 The reader may refer to I-D.brw-scone-manageability for a list of relevant mechanisms.